joshuag/medasync/Engineer-Challege.md

 # Problem Statement

 Medasync processes streams of data and analyzes them to help our customers understand things they might be missing.
-You're going to write a something to process an input file that contains patients and actions.
+You're going to write something to process an input file that contains patients and actions.
 You can accept this file via stdin or as a filename given as an argument on the command line.

 Each line of the input will begin with a type marker, either "Patient" or "Action".